KF Zajazi: New era 2011–

-Bujar Ahmedi's first signing was Jetmir Kadriu, a very talented and experienced midfielder, who had previously paid his trade in the Macedonian First Football League and Macedonian Second Football League, with city rivals FK Vlazrimi.
-With Jetmir Kadriu being considered as a local football hero to both KF Vlazrimi's and Kf Zajazi fans, the chairman had made a very important signing, by acquiring a player with great technical awareness, experience and leader abilities.
-The other two most notable acquirement were Oliver Askov, an experienced and talented defender brought from the other city rival FK Napredok; and he also brought back to the team former KF Zajazi youth product Vullnet Mustafa.
-He also brought to the team: Lulzim Tairi and Mergim Dani, two very talented youngsters, who very soon emerged as a key players for the team.
+Bujar Ahmedi's first signing was Jetmir Kadriu, an experienced midfielder, who had previously paid his trade in the Macedonian First Football League and Macedonian Second Football League, with city rivals FK Vlazrimi.
+With Jetmir Kadriu being considered as a local football hero to both KF Vlazrimi's and Kf Zajazi fans, the chairman had made a very important signing, by acquiring a key player who became a valuable asset to the club.
+The other two most notable acquirement were Oliver Askov, an experienced and accomplished defender brought from the other city rival FK Napredok; and he also brought back to the team former KF Zajazi youth product Vullnet Mustafa.
+He also brought to the team Lulzim Tairi and Mergim Dani, two proficient players who very soon emerged as a key players for the team.

 With the youth potential of Buletin Xheladini, Osman Ismaili, Dardan Xheladini, Lulzim Tairi and Mergim Dani under the guidance and the leadership of Jetmir Kadriu, Oliver Askov and Vullnet Mustafa, KF Zajazi had found a winning combination on the football field.

 But there were still a lot of financial difficulties which the new appointed chairman, Bujar Ahmedi, managed to settle in a very short period of time.
 With all these new changes, now, KF Zajazi from an outsider managed to being named by experts as the main favorite for winning the Macedonian Third League – West and gaining promotion to the Macedonian Second Football League.
 Their biggest rivals were thought to be, again, their city rivals FK Vlazrimi.
 But this time it was a different story from the one 11 years ago, as KF Zajazi beat their rivals in an away match in the 4th round, thus gaining a clear 6 points advantage.
 This advantage soon increased, as KF Zajazi emerged absolute favorites of winning the league.
 Kf Zajazi created a big advantage towards the other teams and managed to lift the Trophy very early in the season, with a lot of games remaining.